 In this role you will serve in a multi-disciplinary role providing ongoing support to federal law enforcement, defense agencies, and the national intelligence community.
 You will provide support to on-going operations in the areas of incident response and investigation, full-spectrum digital analysis and applied research in emerging areas of cybercrime.
 You will build interdisciplinary approaches to problem solving, and demonstrate strong presentation and instructional skills.

-- BS Computer Science, Information Security or other related discipline and a minimum of eight (8) years of related experience
+- BS Computer Science or other related discipline and a minimum of eight (8) years of related experience

 - MS in the same fields with four or more (4+) year’s relevant experience in analysis of digital artifacts or incident response